 I’m Annette de Lancey Giacomazzi.
 As a serial business owner and author of the upcoming book, “Till Business Do Us Part, How To Thrive in Your Business & Survive an Unsupportive Husband” I wear many hats* (*or juggle many roles).
 My young adult children—and my two best blessings—Max and Elli—are thriving beyond college.
 Their dad, Rick, is amazingly funny and smart, a seasoned golfer, a dedicated fixer of everything, and has claim to the brightest blue eyes this side of the Rockies.
-That said, our marriage was beset with agonizing lows and stellar highs.
-I fought long and hard to restore it to the very end, but it gasped its last breath just before Christmas 2018.
+That said, our marriage was beset with agonizing lows.
+I fought long and hard to reconcile and restore it to the very end, but it gasped its last breath just before Christmas 2018.
 A marriage of over 23 years was declared “terminated” by the California court system.
 Our children will bear our sins and suffering for years if not generations.
 I pray my outcome doesn’t become yours.
-The pain of divorce is grave, real and raw.
-I pray my story is your cautionary tale.
+The pain of divorce, especially when children are involved, is grave, real and raw.

 I learned just as much about our relationship as I have about myself while I was channeling my entrepreneurial spirit.
 The latest and definitely most fun business I created, CastCoverz!, has been a fantastic training ground for building a product business from scratch, mastering e-commerce sales, attaining profitability, managing employees, navigating the heavenly highs and the lowest lows of business, giving my customers the attention they deserve (spoiler alert: or was it me that needed it so I gave it to them in spades??), and so much more.
+I almost lost the business twice, and I turned the Titanic around, with even with its sides split open and belching smoke.
+It’s been a wild ride!
 Visit here to learn more about my business, CastCoverz!
 Be sure to check out our About and Publicity pages, too.

 What you probably don’t know about me: